Frequentist Consistency of Prior-Data Fitted Networks for Causal Inference: Additional Experiments

-In Fig.~\ref{fig:detasiled-l2-check}, we demonstrate the posterior concentration rates ($L_2$-convergence) of TabPFN with different MP variants for every nuisance function based on the synthetic data.
+In Fig.~\ref{fig:detasiled-l2-check}, we demonstrate the posterior concentration rates ($L_2$-concentration) of TabPFN with different MP variants for every nuisance function based on the synthetic data.
 Here, the nuisance specific errors $\hat{E}$ (that contribute to the second order remainder $\hat{R}_2$) reach their lowest value when $n_{\text{train}}=5000$ for conditional outcome mean posteriors ($\tilde{\mu}_a$), or already when $n_{\text{train}}=1000$ for inverse propensity score posterior ($\tilde{\pi}^{-1}$).
-These results indicate that performance improves with sample size up to a moderate regime, consistent with the $L_2$-convergence condition required for the BvM theorem. \emph{However, beyond this regime, the concentration of the propensity score posterior deteriorates, which reflects a difficulty of accurately recovering propensity scores close to zero and one with TabPFN}.
+These results indicate that performance improves with sample size up to a moderate regime, consistent with the $L_2$-concentration condition required for the BvM theorem. \emph{However, beyond this regime, the concentration of the inverse propensity score posterior deteriorates, which reflects a difficulty of accurately recovering inverse propensity scores for propensities close to zero and one with TabPFN}.
 Together, this confirms that, in practice, the contraction rates are sufficient to yield stable and well-aligned uncertainty estimates, yet only for medium-sized datasets.